-Los Angeles Dodgers earn their first World Series title since 1988
+Los Angeles Dodgers beat Tampa Bay in Game 6, earn their first World Series title since 1988

 Why pull your best pitcher with a reasonable pitch count, nine strikeouts and just two hits simply because it’s about to be the third time through the order?

 “I’m not exactly sure why.
 I’m not going to ask any questions, but he was pitching a great game,” Betts said.
 “We had a chance to do something, but they made a pitching change and it seems like that’s all we needed.”

-Barnes, the No. 9 hitter, singled on Snell’s 73rd pitch with one out in the sixth when Cash made the same decision he has so many times in the fifth or sixth inning.
+Austin Barnes, the No. 9 hitter, singled on Snell’s 73rd pitch with one out in the sixth when Cash made the same decision he has so many times in the fifth or sixth inning.

 The sixth-year skipper turned it over to a bullpen that set a major-league record with 12 different pitchers recording saves.